TarishAhmed/LibraryMaterial/README.md

 # LibraryMaterial
-Made as a Quiz Application for the inter-college Quiz.
+Made as a Quiz Application for the collegiate Quiz.